-ELIA imposes to receive bids of all the flexibility available on Power-Generating Modules type B, C, and D; these are the same Power-Generating Modules with scheduling obligation in Day-ahead and Intraday.
+ELIA imposes to receive bids reflecting the flexibility that is available on Power-Generating Modules type B, C, and D35; these are the same Power-Generating Modules with scheduling obligation in Day-ahead and Intraday.
 The bidding obligation is irrespective of whether the schedule is delivered in MW or in ON/OFF format.